Advancing the analysis of resilience of global phosphate flows: Materials and methods

 \subsection{Data}

-Data on the mining of phosphate rock for the period from 2001--2021 was obtained from the World Mining database \citep{wmdata23}.
-This data set contains information on the global mining activity, in particular this refers to 39 countries with the current ability to mine phosphate rock, of which 37 reported mining in 2021.\footnote{We are aware that other data sources exist, especially for data on mining, yet we choose World Mining because this source is very comprehensive especially for smaller countries.
-For an overview of data sources on phosphate and the related problems the reader is referred to \citet{p_fog}.} The total amount mined in 2021 was 75.4 million metr. t of $P_2O_5$, see the left panel of figure \ref{fig:produse}.
+Data on the mining of phosphate rock (in the following abbreviated as PR) for the period from 2001--2022 was obtained from the World Mining database \citep{wmdata23}.
+This data set contains information on the global mining activity, in particular this refers to 39 countries with the current ability to mine PR, of which 37 reported mining in 2022.\footnote{We are aware that other data sources exist, especially for data on mining, yet we choose World Mining because this source is very comprehensive especially for smaller countries.
+For an overview of data sources on phosphate and the related problems the reader is referred to \citet{p_fog}.} The total amount mined in 2022 was 71.1 million metr. t of $P_2O_5$, see the left panel of figure \ref{fig:produse}.

-For the data on trade we utilize the comtrade database \citep{comtrade23} in the version provided as Atlas \citep{atlas23}.
-We utilize data on the trade of goods classified (according to the HS classification) in the categories 251010, 251020, 280910, 280920, 283510, 283521, 283522, 283523, 283524, 283525, 283526, 283529, 283531, 283539, 310310, 310320, 310390, 310510, 310520, 310530, 310540, 310551, 310559, 310560 and 310590.
+For the data on trade we utilize the Comtrade database \citep{comtrade23} in the version provided as Atlas \citep{atlas23}.
+We use data from those product categories that are known to contain significant amounts of P (verified in discussions with industry experts).
+We utilize data on the trade of products classified (according to the HS classification) in the categories 251010, 251020, 280910, 280920, 283510, 283521, 283522, 283523, 283524, 283525, 283526, 283529, 283531, 283539, 310310, 310320, 310390, 310510, 310520, 310530, 310540, 310551, 310559, 310560 and 310590.
 These 25 categories can be hierarchically aggregated into five more general categories, namely natural calcium phosphate (phosphate rock), phosphoric acid, phosphates (mostly industrial use), phosphatic fertilizers and mixed fertilizers.

 The database contains information on the amounts traded on a bilateral basis in USD for 234 countries.
-For example, in 2021 the total trade volume for all the goods in the categories mentioned above amounted to 49.7 billion USD.
-Of this 3.45 billion USD were traded in natural calcium phosphates, 5.68 billion USD were traded in calcium phosphoric acid, 4.56 billion USD were traded in phosphates, 2.73 billion USD were traded in phosphatic fertilizers, and 33.26 billion USD were traded in mixed fertilizers.
+For example, in 2022 the total trade volume for all the goods in the categories mentioned above amounted to 62.1 billion USD.
+Of this 4.68 billion USD were traded in natural calcium phosphates, 7.25 billion USD were traded in phosphoric acid, 5.66 billion USD were traded in phosphates, 3.72 billion USD were traded in phosphatic fertilizers, and 40.82 billion USD were traded in mixed fertilizers.
 However, in this study we will consider a weighted sum of these categories (details in section \ref{sec:weights}).
 For an overview of global trade, as well as details about trade of China, the US, Russia, Morocco and India, the reader is referred to appendix \ref{sec:a}.